mankai-chow/FuzzifiED.jl/docs/src/example.md

 ## DMRG calculations with FuzzifiED

-In this example, we calculate the ground state MPS of the fuzzy sphere Ising model by DMRG in ITensors, and use the same objects to do ED calculation and compare the result.
+In this example, we calculate the ground state MPS of the fuzzy sphere Ising model by DMRG in ITensor, and use the same objects to do ED calculation and compare the result.

 We first set-up the calculation by
 ```julia